ESOL writing strategies

 - Avoid absolutes (always, never) or generalisations (for example, "The National Party's policies benefit New Zealanders" can be changed to "The National Party's policies may benefit New Zealanders").

 - Your marker must be able to find their way through your work with little effort.

 - See structure guidelines for your assignments in your course handbook or listen for instructions from your lecturer.

 - Use transitional words and phrases to improve flow.
-These are words used to link ideas/sentences (for example, ‘Therefore,’ ‘However,’ ‘On the other hand’).
+These are words used to link ideas/sentences (e.g., ‘Therefore,’ ‘However,’ ‘On the other hand’).
 Use them regularly throughout your work.
 These are particularly important if you know your grammar is weak.
 Note: the word ‘besides’ is often seen ESOL writing and is more suited to conversational English than signposting in academic writing.